swentel/indieweb/README.md

 indieauth.com too and exchange access tokens for further requests.
 Only expose these header links if you want to use micropub or microsub.

+You can also allow users to register and login into this website.
+An account will created with the username based on the domain.
+Authenticated users can use the same "Web sign-in" block to map a domain with their account.

 ## Micropub

 Allow posting to your site.
 Before you can post, you need to authenticate and enable the IndieAuth Authentication API.